 8. After 10 minutes have elapsed, turn off the heat.
 Reset the timer for 10 minutes and leave the chicken breasts in the pan.
 Again, do not lift the lid; do not peek.

 9. After the 10 minutes are up, take the lid off, and tada!
 Soft, tender, juicy chicken breasts that aren't dried out in the least.
 Doublecheck them to make sure there is no pink in the middle.
+If you want to be absolutely sure it is cooked, you can use an instant-read thermometer to check (the chicken should be at least 165°F).
 Slice and eat.

 Want more smart tutorials for getting things done around the home?